John M. Green: Pantera Press

-Pantera Press, a book publishing company co-founded by John M. Green and his daughter Alison Green in 2008, has received recognition for its contributions to the industry.
+Pantera Press, a book publishing company co-founded by Green and his daughter Alison Green in 2008, has received recognition for its contributions to the industry.
 The press released its inaugural titles in 2010 and has since published works by authors including Sulari Gentill.

 Pantera Press has established partnerships with various charitable organizations and was shortlisted for the Small Publisher of the Year award by the Australian Publishers Association in 2013.
 Additionally, Alison Green, in recognition of Pantera Press's focus on combining business with social responsibility, received the Westpac/Australian Financial Review 100 Women of Influence Award in 2016.

+Pantera Press was sold to Hardie Grant Media in 2024.

 Corporate career

 Green served as deputy board chairman of global insurance firm, QBE Insurance, a member of the Australian Institute of Company Directors corporate governance committee until May 2022, and currently remains a director of Pantera Press, the publishing company he co-founded.

 He has also held board positions with organizations like WorleyParsons, a global professional services firm, UNSW Press, a book publisher, and the National Library of Australia.

-Hs career has included roles as a member of the Australian Institute of Company Directors Corporate Governance Committee, the Australian Takeovers Panel, and (as mentioned in his novel "The Tao Deception") the Australian Centre for Independent Studies (a Libertarian think tank) as of 2016.
+His career has included roles as a member of the Australian Institute of Company Directors Corporate Governance Committee, the Australian Takeovers Panel, and (as mentioned in his novel The Tao Deception) the Australian Centre for Independent Studies (a Libertarian think tank) as of 2016.
 His earlier career included roles as an investment banker, an executive director at Macquarie Group, and a partner in two law firms (now known as Ashurst LLP and Herbert Smith Freehills).